-- Get an idea of the main things you'll have to change in your add-on:
+- Get an idea of the main things you'll have to change in your extension:

 - Familiarize yourself with the WebExtension format and structure, and build a basic example.

-- Rewrite your add-on code.
-See below for migration paths for different types of add-ons.
-From Firefox 51 onwards, you can embed a WebExtension in a bootstrapped extension or an SDK add-on, and can thus port a legacy add-on a piece at a time, and have a working add-on at each step.
-See Embedded WebExtensions.
+- Rewrite your extension code.
+See below for migration paths for different types of extensions.
+From Firefox 51 onwards, you can embed an extension built using WebExtension APIs in a bootstrapped extension or an SDK add-on, and can thus port a legacy extension a piece at a time, and have a working extension at each step.
+See Embedded WebExtensions for more information.

-- When you're ready to submit the WebExtension version of your add-on to AMO... wait a minute... are you truly ready?
-Because of the add-ons permissions model, you cannot revert from a WebExtension back to a legacy add-on format.
+- When you're ready to submit the WebExtension version of your extension to AMO... wait a minute... are you truly ready?
+Because of the extensions permissions model, you cannot revert from WebExtensions back to using a legacy extension format.
 So test thoroughly, because this is a permanent one-way trip.
 Also, see the hybrid example below.
-If you're not ready, you can embed your WebExtension in a legacy add-on container, which allows you to test your WebExtension migration but still go back if needed in an emergency.
+If you're not ready, you can embed your WebExtension in a legacy extension container, which allows you to test your extension migration but still go back if needed in an emergency.

-- When you're really ready to submit the WebExtension version of your add-on to AMO, first port your old add-on ID to the new WebExtension manifest.json file.
-Your add-on must have the same ID as previous versions.
+- When you're really ready to submit the WebExtension version of your extension to AMO, first port your old add-on ID to the new WebExtension manifest.json file.
+Your extension must have the same ID as previous versions.
 Copy the value in the "id" field from your package.json file into the id field in the applications section of the WebExtension manifest.json file.
-Then you can submit your add-on update to AMO as your normally would.
+Then you can submit your extension update to AMO as your normally would.

-Note that this is a one-way conversion: You cannot update a WebExtension to use a legacy technology.
-This means that you must be sure that you are ready to commit to WebExtensions before you submit the updated add-on to AMO.
+Note that this is a one-way conversion: You cannot update an extension using WebExtensions to use a legacy technology.
+This means that you must be sure that you are ready to commit to using WebExtension APIs before you submit the updated add-on to AMO.

-Here is the comparison chart showing SDK APIs and their WebExtensions counterparts.
-If you don't see the APIs you need to port to WebExtensions, look below to learn how to request APIs and also how to implement them.
+Here is the comparison chart showing SDK APIs and their WebExtensions format counterparts.
+If you don't see the APIs you need to port to use WebExtensions APIs, look below to learn how to request APIs and also how to implement them.

-Here is the comparison chart showing XUL/XPCOM APIs and their WebExtensions counterparts.
-If you don't see the APIs you need to port to WebExtensions, look below to learn how to request APIs and also how to implement them.
+Here is the comparison chart showing XUL/XPCOM APIs and their WebExtensions format counterparts.
+If you don't see the APIs you need to port to use WebExtension APIs, look below to learn how to request APIs and also how to implement them.